 If you intend to stay in South Africa for more than 90 days, you will need a visa.
 It is important that volunteer’s application for visas occurs in a sufficient amount of time as it normally takes about two months to apply and obtain the visa.

 Flight tickets are not included in the tour price.
-You can book flights through a travel agency of your choice, please just be sure to arrive in O.R TamboInternational Airport in Johannesburg, South Africa on your allocated start date (Arrival day: Wednesday before 9:00 AM).
+You can book flights through a travel agency of your choice, please just be sure to arrive in O.R TamboInternational Airport in Johannesburg, South Africa on your allocated start date (Arrival day: Wednesday around 9:00 AM).
 When you finish the project your flight home should be booked on Wednesday in the late afternoon/evening.